-To significantly widen the gap, you can’t usually just trim expenses.
-In the best-case scenario, you should focus on earning more while simultaneously spending less.
+To significantly widen the gap, you can’t just trim expenses.
+In the best-case scenario, you need to earn more while simultaneously spending less.
 The larger the gap grows, the more money you can save and invest.

 Making more money isn’t easy.
 If it were, everyone would do it.
 If you can’t work both sides of the equation, start with cutting costs; but if you have the means to increase your income, do both.

 An Example of Living Below Your Means